Berkeley-CS61B/website-fa23/materials/lab/lab09/index.md

 and industrial-strength implementations.
 Record your results in the provided file named `src/results.txt`.
 There is no standard format required for your results, and there is no required number of data points.
-We expect you to write at least sentence or two with your observations, though.
+We expect you to write at least a sentence or two with your observations, though.

 Now try running `InsertInOrderSpeedTest`, which behaves similarly to `InsertRandomSpeedTest`, except this time the `String`s in `<String, Integer>` key-value pairs are inserted in [lexicographically-increasing order](http://en.wikipedia.org/wiki/Lexicographical_order).
-Note that unlike Lab 7, your code should be in the rough ballpark of Java's built in solution -- say, within a factor of 10 or so.
+Your code should be in the rough ballpark of Java's built in solution -- say, within a factor of 10 or so.
 What this tells us is that state-of-the-art `HashMaps` are relatively easy to implement compared to state-of-the-art `TreeMaps`.
-When would it be better to use a `BSTMap`/`TreeMap` instead of a `HashMap`?
-Discuss this with your labmates, and add your answer to `results.txt`.
+Consider this relation with `BSTMap`/`TreeMap` and other data structures - are there certain instances where a `Hashmap` might be better?
+Discuss this with your peers, and add your answer to `results.txt`.

 ## Different Bucket Types